viet-aus-it/vait-discord-bot/.github/GIT_DEV_GUIDELINE.md

   #9 Remove debug statement from index.js
   ```

 - Rebase instead of merge to resolve conflicts.
-However, do not rebase or amend your branch/commit of your branch is already pulled down by someone else.
+However, do not rebase or amend your branch/commit if your branch is already pulled down by someone else.

 ### PR / CHANGELOG